AvaDunphy/AvaDunphy/README.md

 2. By the end of this semester I hope to create a working, creative app.

 ## Projects
-In this portfolio, you will find three projects that I have been working on throughout the semester.
+In my [Python Portfolio](https://github.com/AvaDunphy/Dunphy-Python-Portfolio), you will find three projects that I have been working on throughout the semester.
 As you move from one project to the next, you will see my coding ability begin to improve with my confidence.
 Initially, I began to experiment with various coding "clean up" components, which then tied into Name Entity Recognition, and finally, a project where I tied the two together in a way.
 Overall, the projects have exposed me to more technical code that I hope to build on with time!

 ### Take a Look!
 1. [Tidying Up Project!](https://github.com/AvaDunphy/Dunphy-Python-Portfolio/tree/main/Tidy%20Up%20Project) 🧹